kenzasam/hybridmicrofluidics/README.md

 Documentation
 =============
 In this Repository (hybrid_microfluidics_Samlali_etal):

+ - Comments inside the code
  - installation_guide.md: Installation of Python, Pip, the right packages, installation of ArduBridge, and installation of quick_start_package.
  - user_guide.md : How to use the Hybrid quick start package
- - tropubleshooting_guide.md : How to troubleshoot your hybrid system.
+ - troubleshooting_guide.md : How to troubleshoot your hybrid system.
- - Hardware diagrams
+ - Block diagrams: Information on software architecture and hardware setup

 In the ArduBridge Repository:

 - Comments inside the code
-- UDP diagrams
+- UML disgrams
 - README.txt: info and installation

 Examples